Under the Banner of Heaven (miniseries)

-Under the Banner of Heaven is an American true crime drama television miniseries created by Dustin Lance Black based on the nonfiction book of the same name by Jon Krakauer.
-It premiered on April 28, 2022, on Hulu.
-Andrew Garfield and Gil Birmingham star as two detectives investigating a brutal murder seemingly connected to Mormonism.
-The series, while reigniting controversy in the Mormon faith, received highly positive reviews, particularly for Garfield's and Russell's performance.
+Under the Banner of Heaven is an American true crime drama television miniseries created by Dustin Lance Black, based on the 2003 non-fiction book by Jon Krakauer about the case of brothers Ron and Dan Lafferty who killed their sister-in-law and her young daughter in 1984.
+The series premiered on April 28, 2022, on FX on Hulu.
+Andrew Garfield and Gil Birmingham star as two detectives investigating a brutal murder and its connections to The Church of Jesus Christ of Latter-day Saints, also known as the LDS Church or informally as Mormons.